Guibod/mightstone/README.md

     make test                # run pytest with coverage make build               # run `poetry build` to build source distribution and wheel make pyinstaller         # Create a binary executable using pyinstaller

+## System dependencies

+Mightstone use [Ijson](https://github.com/ICRAR/ijson) that relies on [YAJL](https://lloyd.github.io/yajl/).
+IJson will use its python backend on the run if YAJL is not installed, but you cold benefit from installing YAJL locally.